 Step 4: Accept permissions from admin account and notify us

 Once you have approval from NoodleTools to continue and you understand the caveats described in Step 2, navigate to the admin consent page here (replacing "TENANTID" at the end of the URL with your school's or district's Tenant ID):

-This will open the Microsoft 365 permissions consent prompt for NoodleTools, pictured below.
+This will open the Microsoft 365 permissions consent prompt for NoodleTools.
 Click Accept to allow NoodleTools to read user profile information.
-If students and teachers use different Microsoft 365 domains, be sure to accept permissions for both domains.
+If you use multiple Tenant IDs, be sure to accept permissions for each one in this way.